|

 Unlocking the Full Value of Biomass: Policy Solutions for Energy, Environment, and Economy

-- Andrew Thompson, Founding Partner, Azure Energy
+- Andrew Thompson, Co-Founder & Partner, Azure Energy

 Build It Now or Lose It Forever, The Biomass Developer’s 2026 IRA Strategy